myscriptbox-org/deb-publish-simple/README.md

 **deb-publish-simple** [objectPath] [ objectId1 ... objectIdN ] -action [ actionArg1 .. actionArgM]

 ## DESCRIPTION
-### distro.release
+### distrib.release
-Use this object path to manage distro/releases.
+Use this object path to manage distrib/releases.
 Example: ubuntu raring.
-You can add/remove a distro/release from the default distro/releases to which you publish your programs.
+You can add/remove a distro/release from the default distrib/releases to which you publish your programs.

-### distro-releases
+### distrib-releases
-Use this object path to view or all manage all distro/releases.
+Use this object path to view or all manage all distrib/releases.

 ### file
 There are two default files containing default configuration fields: **defaults** and **domain**.
 Use this object path to view or manage these default files.